-FRENCH 2 - FL2011(2) - Soph., Jr., Sr. - 1 yr., 1 cr. - Prerequisite: French 1.
+FRENCH 2 - FL2011(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. - Prerequisite: French 1.
 This course builds on the communicative skills developed in French 1.
 It continues to explore French language structures and culture using more advanced authentic resources.
 Students achieve intermediate-low proficiency in listening, speaking, reading, and writing.
 The teacher and the students are expected to speak French.

-FRENCH 3H - FL3021(2) - Jr., Sr. - 1 yr., 1 cr. - Prerequisite: French 2, instructor's and department recommendation.
+FRENCH 3H - FL3021(2) - Jr., Sr. - 1 yr., 1 cr. - Prerequisite: French 2.
 This course applies the skills developed in French 1 and 2.
 It explores advanced French language structures and culture in depth.
 Students achieve intermediate-mid proficiency in listening, speaking, reading, and writing.
 This class is conducted entirely in French.

-FRENCH 4H - FL4021(2) - Jr., Sr. - 1 yr., 1 cr. - Prerequisite: French 3H or instructor's and department recommendation.
+FRENCH 4H - FL4021(2) - Jr., Sr. - 1 yr., 1 cr. - Prerequisite: French 3H.
 In this course students will expand their knowledge through a variety of media and cultural units utilizing authentic resources.
 Students will achieve intermediate-high proficiency in listening, speaking, reading, and writing.
 This class is conducted entirely in French.
 This course precedes AP French Language and Culture.